o-l-a-v/ORB-Guides/Ubiquiti/UniFi/Ubiquiti UniFi UDM - Offline firmware upgrade using SCP and SSH.md

 ### 2. Factory reset
-Wait for UDM to boot (plays a sound), then hold reset button for minimum 10 seconds.
+Wait for UDM to boot (plays a sound), then hold reset button for minimum 10 seconds/ until LED turns solid blue.

 ### 3. Upload firmware file